Artifactory hosts three types of repository:

 For a virtual repository, you can see the effective search and resolution order in the Resolved Repositories list view in the Edit Virtual Repositories dialog.
 This is particularly helpful when nesting virtual repositories.
-For more details please refer to Setting Up a Virtual Repository.
+For more details on configuring a virtual repository please refer to Virtual Repositories.

 General Resolution Order